surbhitt/ciphers/README.md

-# morsecode_encder-decder
+# morse code encoder/decoder
-A morse code encoder and decoder written in python
+A morse code encoder and decoder written in python.